dmatejka/krm22test/README.md

 //TODO implement token lifecycle (validTo, refresh)

 ## Store
-//TODO implement state management anf caching - ngrx/stateX/apollo
 //TODO overfetching optimalization
+//TODO implement state management and caching - ngrx/stateX/apollo...

+## Users
+There could be potentially a lot of users comming from the API.
+Therfore I have decided to use CDK-virtual-scroller